rishiraj88/photobasket/README.md

 # photobasket
-Photo Search Tool implemented with React and TypeScript
+Photo Search Tool implemented with React/TypeScript

 ## Photo Basket (an online photo library)
 - Photo Search Tool implemented with RESTful APIs in Backend, React in Frontend and TypeScript all over.